Housing Assistance for Seniors in New York

 Are there home repair grants awarded to seniors in New York?
 Yes!
 Here are a few you can qualify for:

-Are there Local Organizations or Charities that Offer Assistance with Housing?
+Local Organizations and Charities that Offer Housing Assistance

 Local groups that can assist you with housing-related challenges include: